dzackgarza/Arizona-Winter-School-2019/Typeset/Day 2/Notes 2 Wickelgren.md

 # User's Guide to $\AA^1$ Homotopy Theory
 Particularly, arithmetically enriching enumerative results.
+The first part of this talk focuses on setting up the correct category for this theory.

 ## Colimits